-Despite being a small country on the "edge of the world", for decades Norway has been playing a major role in some of the most protracted and difficult conflict situations around the world.
-And being the home of the renown Nobel Peace Prize has also inspired vibrant discussions on issues of peace and conflict among scholars and students.
+Despite being a small country at the "edge of the world", for decades Norway has played a major role in many difficult conflicts far away from Scandinavia.
+Being the home of the renowned Nobel Peace Prize has also inspired vibrant discussions on issues of peace and conflict among policy makers, scholars and students.
 This legacy has created an academic environment with world-leading research in the fields related to International Relations and Peace and Conflict Studies.

 Are you interested in expanding your horizons by learning more about international issues and how the world works?
 Bjørknes University College, situated in Norway’s capital Oslo, offers a unique study experience for both Norwegian and international students in a small and intimate college setting.
 The programme draws on expertise from Norway’s renowned peace research community.
 Students will be challenged to discuss and analyse both historical and current international issues and receive advanced academic training.
-As the first educational institution in Norway offering Peace and Conflict Studies at an undergraduate level, we are confident that you will not regret spending a semester with us.
+As the first educational institution in Norway offering Peace and Conflict Studies at an undergraduate level, we are confident that you will find your Oslo semester to be a life changing one.

 Bjørknes is a small university college with a broad international focus and network.
 In addition to collaborating with a number of international institutions, we facilitate study trips and exchange programmes to the United States, Tanzania, the Middle East, South Africa, Australia and Svalbard.
 Each autumn we invite international students to spend an exciting semester with us in Oslo.